-Summary of monitoring data from all the Local Delivery Partners working as part of HIV Prevention England during 2014-15.
+Summary of monitoring data from Local Delivery Partners working as part of HIV Prevention England during 2014-15.

 African Health & Sex Survey

-Available now in print or PDF, the final report of the African Health & Sex Survey.
-The survey recruited 1,000 African people in England.
+Available now in print or PDF, our final report from the African Health & Sex Survey of 1,000 African people in England.

 Gay Men's Sex Survey 2014

-Our survey closed in November 2014 with more than 16,000 men taking part.
-The final report will be available in May 2015.
+GMSS closed in November 2014 with 16,000 MSM taking part.
+The final report will be available soon.

 Chemsex in south London

-Our Chemsex in South London final report and executive summary remains available for download.
+Our Chemsex in South London final report and executive summary available here for download.

 Access to treatment among European MSM with diagnosed HIV